dobe0002/UI-Development/session_1-npm/Where_to_start.md

 This will download all the dependencies into a `node_modules` directory.
 This directory should be added to the `gitignore`. `npm install` should be run as part of the build process.

 A `package-lock.json` file will be created listing all the dependencies with the exact version installed.
 The `package-log.json` file should be checked into Github.
 Future `npm install` commands will install the exact versions listed in teh package-lock.json file.

+**NOTE:** If you want to just install the dependencies, then run `npm install --production`

+If you want to remove installed devDependencies, then run `npm prune --production`

 ---